dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 In short the ordering is:

 - Whitelist and whitelist helper function at top of the python module

 - In install_tomcat() the stdout/stderr from read_output_with_watchdog (see above; using raw now) (BLOCK1)

 - Next block in install_tomcat() move the failure heuristic code to be BEFORE the new whitelist code (BLOCK2)

 - Add the new whitelist code and the accompanying failure logic (major update).
-This utilizes the whitelist and whitelist helper function at the top of the python module (BLOCK3)
+This utilizes the whitelist and whitelist helper function at the top of the python module (BLOCK3).
+This block also has the new code to support strace type commands (bash and bash-like commands).

 - Keep the legacy resurrection_monitor code hooks for now.
 (These will be moved and refactored later on; they work at a basic level) (BLOCK4)

 - Default command success logic is the last block.(BLOCK5)

 ```
 For attempt loop in install_tomcat: (block in parenthesis is the original block order)